Cleber-Severo/Meteora/Readme.md

 ## Installation
     To install the app locally, clone the app, make sure you have node Installed and follow the instructions bellow to run de dependences:

-    - set jsxconfig.json "baseUrl": "src",
+    - set jsxconfig.json "baseUrl": "src"
     - npm install
     - npm install react-router-dom
     - npm install react-icons --save